Reduce Dementia Risk by Treating Hearing Loss

 And sometimes, hearing loss could be confused with signs of dementia.

-But hearing loss is actually the 3rd most common physical condition after arthritis and heart disease.
+But hearing loss is the 3rd most common physical condition after arthritis and heart disease.

-In fact, nearly 1 in 4 people aged 65 – 74 and half of people aged 75+ have disabling hearing loss.
+Nearly 1 in 4 people aged 65 – 74 and half of the people aged 75+ have disabling hearing loss.

-We explain why untreated hearing loss is such a serious issue and share 3 reasons why hearing loss increases dementia risk.
+We explain why untreated hearing loss is such a serious issue and share three reasons why hearing loss increases dementia risk.

 Advertisement